 This group includes chalcedony, agate, jasper, onyx, flint and chert.
 These varieties appear noncrystalline (amorphous) in hand specimens, but under microscope show double refraction which reveals their concealed crystalline nature.
 These varieties are reported from Gujarat, Uttar Pradesh, Tamil Nadu, Andhra Pradesh, Maharashtra, Madhya Pradesh, Karnataka and Punjab.
-The most important occurrences of agate are in Ratnapur, Rajpipla area and further west between Tapi and Narmada rivers in Bharuch district, Gujarat, where it is found as pebbles in varying sizes associated with clay washed down by the river flow.
-Other occurrences of economic importance are reported from Amravati, Aurangabad, Buldhana, Chandrapur, Nashik and Pune districts in Maharashtra; beds of Krishna and Godavari rivers in Andhra Pradesh; Dumka district in Jharkhand; Dhar, Mandsaur, Sihore and Shahdol districts in Madhya Pradesh; and Kachchh district in Gujarat.
+The most important occurrences of agate are in Ratnapur, Rajpipla area and further west between Rivers Tapi and Narmada in Bharuch district, Gujarat, where it is found as pebbles in varying sizes associated with clay washed down by the river flow.
+Other occurrences of economic importance are reported from Amravati, Aurangabad, Buldhana, Chandrapur, Nashik and Pune districts in Maharashtra; beds of Rivers Krishna and Godavari in Andhra Pradesh; Dumka district in Jharkhand; Dhar, Mandsaur, Sihore and Shahdol districts in Madhya Pradesh; and Kachchh district in Gujarat.

-As per Govt. of India Gazette Notification S.O 423 (E), dated 10th February 2015, 31 minerals have been declared as minor minerals.
-Out of these 31 minor minerals, Agate, Fuschite quartzite, Jasper, Quartz, Quartzite, Sand (others) and Silica sand come under the different veriety of silica minerals.
+As per Govt of India Gazette Notification S.O.
+423 (E), dated 10th February 2015, 31 minerals have been declared as minor minerals.
+Out of these 31 minor minerals, agate, fuschite quartzite, jasper, quartz, quartzite, sand (others) and silica sand come under different varieties of silica minerals.
 Minor minerals come under the purview of respective State Governments and they frame the rules for minor minerals.